 The EU Unfair Commercial Practices Directive does not change that either.

-From Art. c directive 2005/29/EC, which presupposes the deliberate action of the trader, cannot meet any requirement for knowledge
+From Art.
+9 lit. c of Directive 2005/29/EC, which presupposes conscious action on the part of the trader, no requirement of knowledge

-which may suggest aggressive business practice, such as the deliberate exploitation of specific accident situations; it cannot be insinuated that, in the case of aggressive business practices, there is always a subjective
+which may indicate an aggressive commercial practice, such as the deliberate exploitation of specific unfortunate situations; it cannot be inferred from this that a subjective

 No matter how large the standard of care of the provider is, it is still liable.
 Ordering operations and verifications should therefore be urgently reviewed and optimized to reduce the risk.
 Security queries must also be optimised and data protection issues must be taken into account!